cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Docker

-The Docker Image has been locally created.
-Excution of docker image of model predict price of passed dataset.
-This can be replicated using Docker commands.
+Docker Image was created on local environment.
+Excution of docker image of model predict prices for passed dataset.
+This code can be reproduced
+using Docker commands.
-Once replicated locally, running the locahost website will be created with port- 8080 exposed.
-This will predict prices of all items of datset.
+Once replicated locally, running locahost website created by docker image on port- 8080 will predict prices of all items of datset.

 Link for localhost